NELLIE: A Neuro-Symbolic Inference Engine for Grounded, Compositional, and Explainable Reasoning: Conclusion

 \section{Conclusion}

-We have introduced \sysname{}, a reimagined version of a classical expert system that relies on the inferential power of neural LLMs rather than handcrafted inference rules.
-The inference engine has the skeleton of a classical symbolic theorem prover, but the provided symbolic rules invoke neural predicates that allow for systematic reasoning over natural language statements.
-In order to dynamically generate inference rules, we introduce two mechanisms for knowledge-guided generation: conditioning on dense retrieval and inference-supporting fact templates.
-We find that even in the challenging scenario in which decisions must be fully grounded in a factbase-rooted proof tree, \sysname{} performs competently on a pair of science QA dataset.
-Finally, we identified a number of promising avenues for future work that builds upon this paradigm, made tractable by \sysname{}'s modular approach to systematic neuro-symbolic reasoning.
+We propose a reimagined version of a classical expert system that relies on the inferential power of LLMs rather than handcrafted rules. \sysname{} has the skeleton of a symbolic theorem prover, but the provided rules invoke neural predicates that allow for systematic reasoning over NL statements.
+To dynamically generate inferences, we introduce two mechanisms for knowledge-guided generation: conditioning decompositions on retrieval or model-selected inference templates.
+Our search algorithm undergirds \sysname{}, an explainable reasoning system that performs end-to-end QA by searching for grounded entailment trees.
+We find that \sysname{} equals or exceeds the performance of comparable XQA systems, while providing explanations with the simultaneous guarantees of logical directionality and groundedness in human-provided text.
+This work thus suggests a new way to jointly reap the benefits of both modern neural methods and traditional reasoning.